 - Essays: I have been writing a weekly essay in a newsletter of sorts which I will gladly email to you if you tell me where to send it.
-Just go to dannysessays.com to sign up and you’ll get the next one on Friday.
-And if you reply to me, I promise to read it and get back to you when I can.
+Just go to dannysessays.com to sign up and you’ll get them (free) on Friday.
+And if you reply to me, I promise to read it and get back to you as soon as I can.

 - Podcast: I’ve relaunched the podcast art or all and am putting up (or ‘dropping’ in the new vernacular) a new episode every Monday.
 I am keeping them short and pithy.
 Subscribe on your favorite podcast app or listen here on its website

 - Small bites: I have kind of given up on big social media platforms like Facebook and Instagram.
 Instead I am communicating with interested people via text.
 If you’d like me to send you my latest drawings, inspiring thoughts, and my recommendations of things to read, see and do, send me a text at 919-298-8117 (US & Canada only).
 I’ll read every text you send me and reply when I can.

 - Video essays: I am making a few short video essays that you might enjoy and you can find them here on YouTube.

 - Draw With Me: I continue to do my weekly live show on YouTube, Thursdays at noon ET.
 If you can’t make it, recordings are always available.
 You’ll find them here.

 - Sketchbook Skool: I am coaching 1-on-1 as well as leading lots of online drawing groups, discussions and workshops.